23DEVV/FreeFire120FPS/README.md

 1. Open Free Fire.
 2. The game will automatically apply the 120 FPS setting if supported by your device.

-## Known Issues

-- Performance may vary depending on your device's capabilities and settings.
-- Not all devices will achieve the same level of fluidity, but the 120 FPS option will be available.

 ## Credits

 - **Magisk Manager**: [Magisk Manager](https://github.com/topjohnwu/Magisk)